tienfeek/chute-tutorials/Android/BasicFunctionalitiesDemo/README.md

     ```

-LoginActivity
+LoginActivity.java
 ====

 LoginActivity needs to extend BaseLoginActivity from Authentication tutorial.
-It overrides launchMainAppActivity()
+It overrides <code>launchMainAppActivity()</code>
 method which is responsible for handling the authentication process and starting the BasicFunctionalitiesDemoActivity.

 <pre><code>